Byron Buxton Player Props: Twins vs. Tigers

 Byron Buxton At The Plate

-- Buxton has had an RBI in 14 games this season (28.0%), including six multi-RBI outings (12.0%).
-He has also driven home three or more of his team's runs in three contests.
+- Buxton has driven home a run in 14 games this season (27.5%), including more than one RBI in 11.8% of his games and producing three or more of his team's runs on three occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.